 Help with council tax

 Council Tax Support provides financial help for people on a low income.
-If you cannot get Council Tax Support, there are other ways to reduce your council tax bill including a number of discounts and exemptions which you may qualify for depending on your circumstances.
+If you cannot get Council Tax Support (LCTS), there are other ways to reduce your council tax bill including a number of discounts and exemptions which you may qualify for depending on your circumstances.

 Existing Housing Benefit and council tax support claimants